-Level 1

-Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement identical assurement identical assuremen
+Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurementdate.
+Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+Measurements based on unobservable inputs for the asset or liability.